neledov/salesforce-case-download-organizer/README.md

      - Select **"Create a new script..."** from the dropdown menu.

    - **Copy and Paste the Script:**
-     - Open the `tm_sf_listener.js` file located in the project directory.
+     - Open the `tm_sf_listener.js` file located in the project directory using your text editor.
      - Copy the entire content of `tm_sf_listener.js`.
      - Paste it into the Tampermonkey editor, replacing any existing code.